Singapore Institute of Management

 Information Architecture:

-Based on insights from stakeholder interviews, discovery interviews, landscape reviews, and task flows, I defined the Information Architecture (IA) for the new SIM website, which was then evaluated during usability testing with users.
+Based on the research insights, I defined the Information Architecture (IA) for the new SIM website, and was later evaluated during usability testing with users.

-In creating the Information Architecture, my main goal was to ensure that the needs of all three user personae were equally prioritised and presented.
+The main goal of the new IA was to ensure that the needs of all three user personae were equally prioritised and presented.

-Given that each persona has distinct goals, needs, and content requirements, I proposed an IA structure split into three main user groups.
+I proposed an IA structure split into three main user groups.
 This way, each user group can focus only on the content that’s relevant to them, simplifying navigation and improving the overall user experience.
+The IA was created on Miro but converted to a presentation deck for the clients.

 Wireframing:

-For each page, I outlined the relevant persona and their goals, defined the content structure, and designed the layout to align with those objectives.
+For each page, I outlined the relevant persona and goals, defined the content structure, and designed the layout to align with those objectives.
 This approach ensured the pages met persona needs and provided a solid rationale for presenting the wireframes.
-In total, I wireframed over 100 pages.
+The wireframes were created in sprints.

 Here are some of the key functionalities wireframed: